jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 57: 9/26/2018
 Continued working in MIT 6.00.1x - learned how Lists in Python are like Arrays in JS, and Dictionaries are like Objects in JS

+### Day 58: 9/28/2018
+Worked on MIT 6.00.1x for a bit this evening.
+Hoping to start problem set 3 soon!